MontoRodrigues/LLM_PDF_Parser/README.md

 This Python-based project leverages the Gemini Large Language Model (LLM) to extract structured data from PDF documents efficiently.

+This is just a demonstration only of how to use LLM for structured data extraction.

 ## Overview

 The tool converts PDFs into images and processes each page individually, parsing content to extract user-defined properties and structured data.
 Results are conveniently delivered in JSON or dictionary formats, allowing seamless integration with other systems and workflows.